waocats/crabgo/src/doc/src/reference/semver.md

   in the documented list of features, then you may decide to consider it safe to change undocumented entries.
 * Leave the optional dependency, and just don't use it within your library.
-* Replace the optional dependency with a [Cargo feature] that does nothing, and document that it is deprecated.
+* Replace the optional dependency with a [Crabgo feature] that does nothing, and document that it is deprecated.
 * Use high-level features which enable optional dependencies, and document those as the preferred way to enable the extended functionality.
 For